Best gaming laptop: Five things to consider

 This MSI gaming laptop is big, but it’s a great blend of high-end specs at a competitive price.
 The screen is where things really shine: it’s 1080p, which may not seem like all that great by non-gaming standards, but it pairs that with a 240Hz refresh rate.
 Add in a 10th-generation Core i7 CPU and a GeForce RTX 2070 GPU and you’ve got some real power.

 What’s the minimum RAM you need?

 Wondering how much RAM do I need for gaming?
 RAM, also called memory, is an interesting topic for gaming.
 For many Windows PCs, maximizing RAM is essential, because some programs (like Google Chrome) use an absolute ton of memory to operate.
 Gaming isn’t actually that demanding of RAM, all things considered, but you’ll need at least 8GB and preferably 16GB.
-Gaming laptops also sometimes allow you to upgrade the RAM yourself, which is unusual among laptops and can be a really cheap way to upgrade later.
+They also sometimes allow you to upgrade the RAM yourself, which is unusual among laptops and can be a really cheap way to upgrade later.

 Best gaming laptop with upgradeable RAM: ASUS TUF VR Ready Gaming Laptop